Story of Taro the Fisherboy

-One day, a fisherman named Urashima Taro saves a small turtle from boys who are teasing it.
+This was a Japanese traditional story.
+One day, a young fisher named Urashima Taro saves a small turtle from boys who are abusing it.
 The next day, a turtle comes to thank him by taking him down to the Dragon Palace at the bottom of the sea, where he spends time as if in a dream.
 But when he returns home, many more years have passed than he had realized.
 Overcome with sadness, he lifts the lid of a treasure box he was given when he left the Dragon Palace, despite being warned that he should never open it…

 Once upon a time there lived a young fisherman named Urashima Taro.
 One day, Taro came upon some children who were tormenting a sea turtle on the beach.
 Feeling pity for the turtle, Taro told the children to let it go, but they would not stop.
 Taro finally saved the turtle and let it return to the sea.